-Researching and implementing meaningful key performance indicators provides a benchmark and enables businesses to forecast expenditure and returns for future projects.
-Another key reason is that measuring the outcomes of localisation enables companies to spot areas that aren’t producing the required results.
+Researching and implementing meaningful key performance indicators provides a benchmark and enables businesses to forecast expenditures and returns for future projects.
+Another key reason is that measuring localisation outcomes enables companies to spot areas that aren’t producing the required results.
 Once these weak aspects have been identified, they can be improved for better results.

 Localisation KPIs can also be deployed to measure the effectiveness and skill of a localisation services vendor.
 Key questions to think about here are: What’s the error rate?
 Is localised content delivered on time?
 Does the vendor stick to the budget?

-In one widely reported case, HSBC spent around US$10 million in a rebranding exercise as a result of a localisation blunder.
+In one widely reported case, HSBC spent around US$10 million in a rebranding exercise due to a localisation blunder.
 When localising one of its campaigns, the slogan ‘assume nothing’, was mistranslated into ‘do nothing’, which can be considered a call to inaction.

-When operating in a market against competitors, it’s vital that a business’ voice is heard by consumers, and that it’s differentiated.
+When operating in a market against competitors, it’s vital that consumers hear a business’ voice, and that it’s differentiated.
 Share of voice (SOV) measures brand visibility and enables businesses to benchmark themselves against their peers.
 The metrics can be mentioned on social media, coverage in media, and the frequency of search terms.

-If the goal of a localised marketing campaigns is to raise awareness, and following the campaign SOV has increased, then all things being equal, it’ll have succeeded.
+If the goal of a localised marketing campaign is to raise awareness, and following the campaign, SOV has increased, then all things being equal, it’ll have succeeded.
 One caveat is that the causal link between the campaign might not be the only reason SOV increases.
 Therefore, using a range of KPIs gives a more contextual and accurate picture.

 Whereas SOV measures the presence of a brand in the public sphere, market share measures the portion of a market that a company commands.
 The formula is a particular company’s share of the market’s total revenue.
-If market share increases at the same time as a localisation campaign is rolled out, then the presumption can be reasonably made that the campaign boosted it.
+If market share increases simultaneously as a localisation campaign is rolled out, then the presumption can be reasonably made that the campaign boosted it.